Master of Science in Medical Sciences

 Application Process

 Applications may be submitted at any time within the dates specified below.
 Offers are made on a rolling basis.
-If you have not applied to medical school or dental school in the past year, you need to fill in the application completely and arrange to have two letters of reference sent to the Office of Enrollment Management.
+If you have not applied to medical school or dental school in the past year, you need to fill in the application completely and arrange to have two letters of reference requested and submitted through the application portal.
 All applications to the College of Graduate Studies must be submitted online.
-Students interested in medical or dental schools are encouraged to apply.
 Students interested in medical or dental schools are encouraged to apply.
 Students interested in other professions should inquire before applying.

 Previous MUSC College of Medicine or College of Dental Medicine Applicants